Loneliness: Cultural

 Culture is discussed as a cause of loneliness in two senses.
 Migrants can experience loneliness due to missing their home culture.
-Studies have found this effect can be especially strong for students from countries in Asia with a collective culture, when they come to study at universities in more individualist English speaking countries.
-Culture is also seen as a cause of loneliness in the sense that western culture may have been contributing to loneliness, ever since the Enlightenment began to favour individualism over older communal values.
+Studies have found this effect can be especially strong for students from countries in Asia with a collectivist culture, when they go to study at universities in more individualist English-speaking countries.
+Culture is also seen as a cause of loneliness in the sense that Western culture may have been contributing to loneliness, ever since the Enlightenment began to favour individualism over older communal values.

 Lack of meaningful relationships

 For many people the family of origin did not offer the trust building relationships needed to build a reference that lasts a lifetime and even in memory after the passing of a loved one.
 This can be due to parenting style, traditions, mental health issues including personality disorders and abusive family environments.
 Sometimes religious shunning is also present.

 This impacts the ability of individuals to know themselves, to value themselves and to relate to others or to do so with great difficulty.

-All these factors and many others are overlooked by the standard medical or psychological advice that recommends to go meet friends, family and to socialise.
-This isn't always possible when there is no one available to relate to and an inability to connect without the skills and knowledge on how to proceed.
+All these factors and many others are often overlooked by the standard medical or psychological advice that recommends to go meet friends, family and to socialise.
+This is not always possible when there is no one available to relate to and an inability to connect without the skills and knowledge on how to proceed.
 With time a person might become discouraged or develop apathy from numerous trials, failures or rejections brought on by the lack of interpersonal skills.

 As the rate of loneliness increases yearly among people of every age group and more so in the elderly, with known detrimental physical and psychological effects, there is a need to find new ways to connect people with each other and especially so at a time when a whole lot of the human attention is focused on electronic devices, it is a challenge.